NoeticEidos/NoeticEidosProject/orch/orch/README.md

-# gRPC Orchestration Client Library v1.1
+# Node.js Orchestration Engine v1.1

-A comprehensive TypeScript gRPC client library for orchestration policy services with advanced fault tolerance, circuit breaker pattern, and intelligent retry mechanisms.
+A production-ready Node.js gRPC client that interfaces with a Python policy service using the v1.1 protocol for recursive AI orchestration with TRPO-based policy learning.

 ## Features